Wanna use up your overripe bananas? Learn how to make banana bread!

 Wanna Know How to Make Banana Bread?

 Banana bread is just one of those recipes that we love to make here.
-It’s a tasty treat, similar to our pumpkin bread or zucchini bread, that is easy and you probably already have the ingredients in your pantry.
+It's a tasty treat, similar to how to make pumpkin bread or how to make zucchini bread, that is easy and you probably already have the ingredients in your pantry.
 It also makes your house smell delightful.

 So, let's get to it.

 3 large over-ripe bananas

 Preheat oven to 350 degrees.
 I always do this first before I start ingredients, otherwise I will forget and then have to wait.

 Use ½ cup of softened butter.
 Add in 1 teaspoon of baking soda and 1 cup of sugar.